-NOTE: This standard covers the Technical Specifications of the operation of Dealer Controlled Electronic Table Games, as defined within section 1.4.1 below, where the table games are operated electronically, that require interaction from a live dealer.
-Please refer to GLI-24 for Electronic Table Game Systems that do not utilize a live dealer.
+NOTE: This standard covers the Technical Specifications of the operation of Electronic Table Game Systems, as defined within section 1.4.1 below, where the table games are operated electronically without a live dealer.
+Please refer to GLI-25 for Electronic Table Game Systems that utilize a live dealer.

-1.4 Defining Dealer Controlled Electronic Table Games
+1.4 Defining Electronic Table Game Systems

 1.4.1 General Statement.
-Dealer Controlled Electronic Table Games (ETG) is the operation of a table game(s) that require a live dealer that utilizes electronics as part of the game's operation (i.e., game generation, electronically collecting, storing, communicating accounting and significant event data, etc.) This standard is only to be used when the electronic table game requires a live dealer.
+An Electronic Table Game System (ETGS) is the combination of a Central Server, Player Interface and all Interface Elements that function collectively for the purpose of electronically simulating table game operations.
+This standard is to be used when there is no live dealer and the game plays without significant human interaction including the initiation of game play, responsible for all monetary transactions including credit acceptance, collecting wagers, distributing winnings, and ensuring all wagers are registered properly.
 This standard will not make assumptions as to the classification of a device in a particular jurisdiction as being a table game or a gaming device, as defined within the GLI-11 Gaming Devices in Casinos standard.
 Nor does GLI offer an opinion as to how many 'devices' the equipment encompasses.

-NOTE: For table game systems that do not utilize a live dealer please refer to the GLI Standard 24.
+NOTE: For table game systems that utilize a live dealer please refer to the GLI Standard 25.